 — Mike Griffith (@MikeGriffith32) February 18, 2018

-Tennessee lost to Georgia for a fifth straight time Saturday afternoon, the Bulldogs controlling the pace and the paint in scoring a 73-62 victory before a sellout crowd of 10,028 at Stegeman Coliseum.
+Tennessee lost to Georgia for a fifth consecutive time, the Bulldogs controlling the pace and the paint in scoring a 73-62 victory before a sellout crowd of 10,028 on Saturday afternoon at Stegeman Coliseum.

-Lamonte Turner led Tennessee with 14 points, Jordan Bowden had 13 points and Kyle Alexander recorded a double-double with 10 points and 13 rebounds for the Vols.
+Lamonte Turner led Tennessee with 14 points, Jordan Bowden had 13 points and Kyle Alexander recorded a double-double with 10 points and 13 rebounds.

 Bulldogs 6-foot-8 star Yante Maten showed why he’s the SEC’s leading scorer, going for 19 points and 5 rebounds, the Vols unable to handle him inside even when throwing double-teams his way.

-The Vols’ key possession came after they had cut the lead to 51-49 and missed three consecutive 3-point shots that would have put them ahead.
+The Vols’ key possession came after they had cut the lead to 51-49 and missed 3 consecutive 3-point shots that would have put them ahead.

-Georgia’s Derek Ogbeide (6-8) scored on a conventional three-point play on the other end, and the Bulldogs pulled away for the win.
+Georgia’s Derek Ogbeide (6-8) scored on a conventional 3-point play on the other end, and the Bulldogs pulled away for the win.